 - Save your changes.
 The Tanium Server SAML SP service then starts.

 An important benefit of SSO is that it minimizes the number of times that users must respond to a password prompt when accessing and using applications.
-If you previously configured the Tanium Server to display a password prompt whenever users make a configuration change, you can change it to a Yes/Cancel prompt to simplify the user experience.
+If you previously configured the Tanium Server to display a password prompt whenever users make a configuration change, you can optionally change it to a Yes/Cancel prompt to simplify the user experience.

 - Go to Configuration > Miscellaneous > Confirmation Prompt.